Movie Night at the Museum

 Free admission!
 Free popcorn!

-Movie Night at the Museum presents Willy Wonka & the Chocolate Factory (1971)
+Movie Night at the Museum presents Enchanted April (1991)

 Doors open 6:30 p.m.
-Admission and popcorn are free, but donations are accepted to help defray the costs of Movie Night.
-Soda, water, beer, and wine are available for purchase.
+Admission and popcorn are free.
+Soda pop, water, beer, and wine are available for purchase.
 Seating is provided, but viewers are welcome to bring their own cushions or seating.

-Marking its 25-year anniversary, the Northwest Montana History Museum brings the past alive through exhibits, artifacts, educational programs, and events.
+Celebrating its 25-year anniversary, the Northwest Montana History Museum brings the past alive through exhibits, artifacts, educational programs, and events.
 Regular museum hours are 10 a.m. to 5 p.m. weekdays at 124 Second Ave.
 E., Kalispell.
-For information call 406-756-8381.
+Call 406-756-8381.